True and Fascinating Canadian History

 The goals of the RCMP Grave Discovery Database and History website are:

-1. to create a thorough and accurate record of the burial locations of NWMP, RNWMP and RCMP deceased members,
+1. to create a thorough and accurate record of all the burial locations of NWMP, RNWMP and RCMP deceased members,

 2. to ensure that the graves of our deceased members are regularly inspected and maintained.